sulu/SuluThemeBundle/README.md

             filename: theme.json
 ```

-For more detailed information about the configuration sources go to the [Sylius documentation](https://github.com/Sylius/SyliusThemeBundle/blob/master/docs/configuration_sources.md).
+For more detailed information about the configuration sources go to the [SyliusThemeBundle documentation](https://github.com/Sylius/SyliusThemeBundle/blob/master/docs/configuration_sources.md).

 ### Configure your themes